 The higher you are able to stack, the more stock you can keep on hand.
-However, this also means variances in the racking solutions you require for your operations and also the types of machinery you need to reach the goods.
-The costs of this additional equipment should be taken into consideration so that you know the investment is worthwhile.
+However, this also means variances in the racking solutions you require for your operations, and also additional machinery you need to reach the goods.
+The costs of this additional equipment should be taken into consideration to determine if the investment is worthwhile.

 Plot your traffic routes

-When you are planning your warehouse layout, consider and plan the paths that vehicles are going to travel.
-Ensure there is enough space for forklifts to navigate safely between racking, for them to safely turn around and to safely pass other workers.
+When a planning warehouse layout, consider and plan the paths that vehicles are going to travel.
+Ensure there is enough space for forklifts to navigate safely between racking, for them to safely turn around, and to safely pass other workers.

-When organising stock, items that are likely to be shipped together should be in close proximity within the warehouse for better warehouse traffic flow.
-This will help you minimise forklifts having to make multiple back-and-forth journeys within the warehouse reduces efficiencies, causes more wear and tear, and increases the risk of accidents.
+When organising stock, items that are likely to be shipped together should be in close proximity within the warehouse for more efficient warehouse traffic flow.
+This will help minimise forklifts having to make multiple back-and-forth journeys, prevent unnecessary wear and tear on equipment, and and ultimately decrease the risk of accidents.

-Additionally, consider loading access for trucks, leaving plenty of space around access points and direct paths for forklifts.
+Additionally, consider loading access for trucks, providing plenty of space around access points, and ensuring direct paths for forklifts.